Sewer Pipe Education

 PVC (Polyvinyl Chloride)

-Period of common use: 1970-Present
+Period of use: 1970-Present

 White plastic pipe that's become the standard for modern plumbing.
 Available in different schedules (thicknesses) for various applications.